xpqz/dyalog-docs/language-reference-guide/docs/system-commands/cmd.md

       )CMD DATE <CON >CON
 ```

 (Command Prompt window appears)
 ```apl
 Current date is Wed 19-07-1995
 Enter new date (dd-mm-yy): 20-07-95
 ```

 (Command Prompt window disappears)

 ## Implementation Notes

 The argument of )`CMD` is simply passed to the appropriate command processor for execution and its output is received using an *unnamed pipe*.

 By default, `)CMD` will execute the string `('cmd.exe /c',Y)` where `Y` is the argument given to `)CMD`.
 However, the implementation permits the use of alternative command processors as follows:

 Before execution, the argument is prefixed and postfixed with strings defined by the APL parameters CMD_PREFIX and CMD_POSTFIX.
 The former specifies the name of your command processor and any parameters that it requires.
 The latter specifies a string which may be required.
 If CMD_PREFIX is not defined, it defaults to the name defined by the environment variable COMSPEC followed by "\c".
 If COMSPEC is not defined, it defaults to COMMAND.COM or CMD.EXE as appropriate.
 If CMD_POSTFIX is not defined, it defaults to an empty vector.

-## Note
+!!! note

-This function is disabled and instead generates a `DOMAIN ERROR` if the RIDE_SPAWNED parameter is non-zero.
-This is designed to prevent it being invoked from a RIDE session which does not support this type of user interface.
-For further details, see the *RIDE User Guide*.
+    note This function is disabled and instead generates a `DOMAIN ERROR` if the RIDE_SPAWNED parameter is non-zero.
+This is designed to prevent it being invoked from a Ride session which does not support this type of user interface.
+For further details, see the [Ride User Guide](https://dyalog.github.io/ride).